Carpet Fitting Cost

 Does underlay increase carpet durability?

-Carpet Removal Cost
+Carpet Removal Costs

 It's quite easy to remove the old carpet:

 - You simply need to pull it up.
 It's a good idea to start in a corner and work your way around the room from there.
-The carpet will only be attached at the edges of the room, so all you have to do it pull it away from the gripper rods.
+The carpet will only be attached at the edges of the room, so all you have to do is pull it away from the gripper rods.

 - If you can't easily get started, you can try cutting a hole in the carpet at the corner and use this as a grip to get you started.